The Rules Of Thrifting

 Think About Refashion

-I learned how to sew (kind of) and enjoy it, so I do a lot of altering myself.
-I also really like to experiment.
+I learned how to sew (kind of) and enjoy it, so I like to experiment with altering myself.
 I buy ugly, frumpy, really cheap pieces that no one wants (not even the grandmas) and transform them into something new.
 Sometimes I fail miserably, but this one was a success!

 If You Like It Grab It